trustyai-explainability/trustyai-explainability.github.io/Writerside/topics/Bias-Monitoring-via-TrustyAI-in-ODH.md

 * Length of Employment (in days)

 What we want to verify is that neither of our models are not biased over the gender field of `Is Male-Identifying?`.
-To do this, we will monitor our models with *Statistical Parity Difference (SPD)* metric, which will tell us how the difference betweem how often male-identifying and non-male-identifying applicants are given favorable predictions (i.e., they are predicted to pay back their loans).
+To do this, we will monitor our models with [Statistical Parity Difference](Statistical-Parity-Difference.md) (SPD)* metric, which will tell us how the difference betweem how often male-identifying and non-male-identifying applicants are given favorable predictions (_i.e._, they are predicted to pay back their loans).
 Ideally, the SPD value would be 0, indicating that both groups have equal likelihood of getting a good outcome.
 However, an SPD value between -0.1 and 0.1 is also indicative of reasonable fairness, indicating that the two groups' rates of getting good outcomes only varies by +/-10%.

 ## Setup
 Follow the instructions within the [installation section](Install-on-Open-Data-Hub.md).
-Afterwards, you should have an ODH installation, a TrustyAI Operator, and a `model-namespace` project containing an instance of the TrustyAI Service.
+Afterwards, you should have an ODH installation, a [TrustyAI operator](TrustyAI-operator.md), and a `model-namespace` project containing an instance of the [TrustyAI service](TrustyAI-service.md).

 ## Deploy Models
 1) Navigate to the `model-namespace` created in the setup section: `oc project model-namespace`